urbanjost/M_unicode/README.md

 -->
 [![M_unicode module](docs/images/Phaistos_Disk_sideA.jpg)](https://urbanjost.github.io/M_unicode/man3.html)

+## Overview

 The **M\_unicode** module provides direct support for UTF-8 encoded files and data, allowing UTF-8 encoded strings to be processed as easily as ASCII-7 encoded strings, without depending on the compiler supporting the optional ISO_10646 extension.

-The **M\_unicode** module supports many string methods that operate on byte streams representing UTF-8 encoded text such as case conversion and sorting.

 ASCII-7 being a subset of UTF-8 the procedures work with standard ASCII-7 text as well.

 The procedural interface supports all basic character intrinsics and operators.
+The **M\_unicode** module also supports many additional string methods such as case conversion and sorting.

-In addition to the procedural interface the user-defined type **unicode\_type** provides an object-oriented interface supporting ragged arrays of strings and Unicode codepoints.
+There is also an OOP interface.
+The user-defined type **unicode\_type** provides not just ragged arrays of strings but nearly all the string methods as type-bound procedures.

 **M\_unicode** is a companion to and fully implements the UTF-8 processing discussed in the Fortran Wiki [Unicode Tutorial](https://fortranwiki.org/fortran/show/Unicode).

-Over 45 [example programs](example) are included, as well as man-pages describing the procedures in \*roff and HTML format, and a basic set of unit tests.
+Over 55 [example programs](example) and a self-contained set of unit tests are included.

+The procedures are described in HTML, \*roff and flat-text format.
+The \*roff files may be installed as man-pages on Unix and GNU/Linux platforms.

+A sample program explicitly accessing all the module elements by
+name:
 ```fortran
 program testit
 use, intrinsic :: iso_fortran_env, only : stdout=>output_unit